jensstein/oandbackup/README.md

 a backup program for android. requires root and allows you to backup individual apps and their data.

 a working busybox and rsync installation is required at the moment.
-instructions for optaining an rsync binary can be found here: http://linux.wxs.ro/2011/08/05/rsync-your-android/
+instructions for obtaining an rsync binary can be found here: http://linux.wxs.ro/2011/08/05/rsync-your-android/
 a busybox executable can be obtained from various sources. here are instructions for building it from source: http://mobisocial.stanford.edu/news/2011/02/compile-busybox-on-android-os/
 unfortunately i cannot vouch for the quality of either web page.